MIDDLE/JUNIOR/SENIOR HIGH SCHOOL

 Featured exhibits at the museum change every few months.

-If your students have special needs, please be sure to let us know in advance so that we can accommodate our program to best meet their needs.
+If your students have special needs, please be sure to let us know in advance so that we can accommodate them.